luxiubai/chainui.js/README.md

 - **Chainable API**: Build complex UI structures in an intuitive, readable way.
 Your code becomes a direct reflection of the DOM structure.
 - **High Performance**: No V-DOM overhead.
 DOM updates are batched and applied efficiently, minimizing reflows and repaints.
 - **Reactive State Management**: A simple yet powerful built-in reactive system (`createState`) to create data-driven views with ease.
+- **Unified Element Configuration**: A powerful `set` method to configure attributes, styles, and classes with a single, consistent API.
 - **Lightweight & Zero-Dependency**: The core library is tiny and has no external dependencies.
 - **Feature-Rich**: Comes with built-in solutions for:
   - Component-based architecture (`createComponent`)
   - List rendering with optimized reconciliation (`map`)
   - Conditional rendering (`when`)
-  - **Client-Side Routing**: A comprehensive routing system (`createRouter`) with dynamic paths, navigation guards, and history management.
+  - **Client-Side Routing**: A comprehensive routing system (`createRouter`, `createApp`) with dynamic paths, navigation guards, and history management.
   - Server-Side Rendering (SSR) support

 ## Quick Example